 How much does Dog Insurance Cost?

 The rates for dog insurance generally depend on the type of insurance you choose.
-If you’ve bought an accident and illness plan, you’ll need to pay around $585.40 per year or $48.78 monthly.
+If you’ve bought an accident and illness plan, you’ll need to pay around $585.40 per year or $48.78 monthly in 2023.

 If you’ve bought an accident-only plan, then you’ll need to pay $194.09 per year or $16.17 per month.